blackberry/WebWorks-Community-APIs/BB10-Cordova/AccountEmailID/README.md

 Assumption: You have installed the BlackBerry Native SDK 2.0+, and BlackBerry Webworks 2.0+

 1. Simply import the plugin/src/blackberry10/native directory into a workspace into Momentics.
 Build the project.
-2. Go to the DeviceEmails-DemoApp directory, then add the plugin using the following command: cordova plugin add ../plugin/
+2. Go to the your WebWorks/Cordova App directory, then add the plugin using the following command: cordova plugin add ../plugin/
 3. Now you can build the project using : webworks build --release

 **How can I know that this plugin actually works without building it all myself!**